Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 * Matt Rudge - Template for Gitpod.io

+* Igor_ci (from slack) Provided help on how to link wireframes to the README

 * Full Stack Developers WhatsApp group (members of the codeinstitute slack community) - for taking the time to test the website aswell as providing help when needed with issues

 * I had used the [Code institute sample read me template](https://github.com/Code-Institute-Solutions/SampleREADME) to structure my own readme